 The Theory Of How To MIG/MAG Weld On A Vehicle!

 I teach a lot as you may or may not know, and over the years, I’ve narrowed down the way I inform students or even older body technicians how to weld vehicles correctly.

 In the back of a technicians mind when welding the quarter panel joint on that really expensive vehicle, is “don’t blow a hole”.
 Secondly is the distortion of the panel after, because that will determine how much filler goes into the joint, less concern can be for root penetration besides tensile stresses.

-MIG welding the new vehicles steels require a particular technique and understanding, here I go through the theory of how to perform a weld correctly.
+MIG welding the new vehicles steels require a particular technique and understanding, and here I go through the theory of how to perform a weld correctly.

 THE WELDING CIRCLE

 When you arc up with a MIG torch on a piece of metal, due to the heat involved, a weld pool is formed.
 This molten liquid forms the shape of a circle ( if the torch hasn't moved) and will grow in size the longer you stay in the same position.
 We call this a weld "pool".

 If you then release your trigger, move the torch, then perform another weld you again form another circle.
 How far you jump will alter the appearance of your weld and the amount of heat you put into the material, for best results its best to aim for half of the width of the pool.

 Example - if your weld pool diameter is 8mm, then your pool width is 4mm.
 Consequently, the required movement between weld pools is 2mm.
 It is also possible on thinner steels to move up to 4mm and still obtain root fusion with no gaps.
 Jumping larger than this will reduce heat and the weld will look flatter but you won't achieve full root penetration and have possible gaps between your welds to the rear of the panel.